datarobot/datarobot-user-models/model_templates/proxy_model_azureml/README.md

 dependencies needed to connect to the remote model are listed in the `requirements.txt` file.

-This sample proxy model shows how you can use custom model infrastructure as a proxy between the DataRobot MLOps platform and a remote model hosted in AzureML.
+This sample proxy model illustrates how you can use custom model infrastructure as a proxy between the DataRobot MLOps platform and a remote model hosted in AzureML.

 ## Instructions